Desbeers/Chord-Provider/README.md

 ### Used packages

-Both my own and in my GitHub account.
+Just one of my own and in my GitHub account.

 ![Icon](https://github.com/Desbeers/SwiftlyChordUtilities/raw/main/Images/icon.png)

 - [SwiftlyChordUtilities](https://github.com/Desbeers/SwiftlyChordUtilities): Handle musical chords
-- [SwiftlyAlertMessage](https://github.com/Desbeers/SwiftlyAlertMessage): Alerts and confirmation dialogs

 *I like to start my package names with **Swiftly** instead of the usual **Swifty** {.leading} or **Kit** {.trailing}.*